-Voice user interface is one of the biggest trends that will dominate 2021—so much so that mouses and keyboards have already started to become redundant.
+Voice user interface is one of the biggest trends that will continue to dominate in 2022—so much so that mouses and keyboards have already started to become redundant.
 The numbers speak for themselves: it’s expected that, in 2022, 50% of households will own smart speaker devices.
 Not to mention the rise of voice notes on WhatsApp and general use of voice for search.
 According to one source, over 40% of adults use voice search at least once per day.
 Voice UI can guide users and help them to navigate complex digital products without substantial assistance from other features, such as screens.
-In fact, 30 percent of Google searches are projected to be completed without screens by 2020.

 The most significant advantage of using voice UI is that it eliminates the requirement for a graphical user interface, and elevates the user experience of your website or app.